0xpr03/clantool/README.md

 `TEST_DB_PW`
 Specifying only the user is interpreted as paswordless login.

+Tests have to run as `cargo test -- --test-threads=1` as the DB doesn't allow for parallel tests.

 ## Copyright
 Aron Heinecke 2017,2018 under the
 Apache License, Version 2.0